Still Time to Act in The Face of Faster Climate Change

 - Global warming and waves.
 Weather and climate are not the same.
 But in the event of a 1.5°C rise in global temperature, we will be faced with increasing, more powerful heat waves, longer hot seasons, and shorter cold seasons.
 An increase of 2°C would bring about heat waves more likely to reach critical tolerance thresholds for agriculture and human health.
 Rising temperatures in tropical countries mean an increase in mosquitoes, which will lead to an increased risk of diseases such as malaria.
 Developed countries will also have their share of problems; the major heat wave in 2003 caused the death of 19,000 elderly people in France.

-- It’s not just about temperatures.
-Climate change brings more intense rain and flooding in high altitudes, as well as more severe droughts in subtropical regions.
+- It’s not just about temperatures. brings more intense rain and flooding in high altitudes, as well as more severe droughts in subtropical regions.
 In addition, CO2 that has dissolved in water tends to make oceans more acidic.
 This affects marine ecosystems and the people that depend on them.

 - We cannot avoid rising sea levels.
 Polar ice is melting faster.
 By the end of summer 2020, the surface area of Arctic sea ice was 5.7 million square kilometers, the lowest figure since records began in 1978.
 This contributes to rising ocean levels, which have already risen by 20 cm in a century.
 Today, ocean levels are rising even faster, and could represent an increase of 1 meter by 2100.
 Storms will have more far-reaching impacts, with estuaries and small islands being particularly threatened.
 In the Kiribati archipelago in the middle of the Pacific, 32 small islands have already disappeared.
 In the Maldives, 80% of the nearly 1,200 islands are less than a meter above sea level.